-$set\name$ $Set\name$ is the name of the volume set whose

-locked files are to be displayed.
-The volume set must be opened (the set's master must be mounted in the MASTER state, as determined by the ${\tt DSTAT}$ command).

-ALL displays the locked files on each volume mounted

-in the MASTER or MEMBER state as determined

-by the DSTAT command.
+ldev Ldev is a number from 1 to 32767, specifying the logical device on the locked files on the volume to be displayed, is mounted.
+The volume must be mounted in the MASTER or MEMBER state as determined by the DSTAT command. set_name Set_name is the name of the volume set whose locked files are to be displayed.
+The volume set must be opened (the set's master must be mounted in the MASTER state, as determined by the DSTAT command).
+ALL $\tt ALL$ displays the locked files on each volume mounted in the MASTER or MEMBER state as determined by the DSTAT command.

-fscheck: DISPLAYLOCKFILE ALL (return)
+fscheck: DISPLAYLOCKFILE ALL Return